 RPTINT Allow/disable repeat mode interrupts

 0 An interrupt is prohibited.

 1 Interrupts are allowed.

-When the MC When the MODE bit is "0" (normal mode), the setting of the RPTINT bit is invalid.
+When the MODE bit is "0" (normal mode), the setting of the RPTINT bit is invalid.

 CHNE Allow/Prohibit of chain transfer

 0 Chain transfer is prohibited.

 1 Chain transfer is allowed.